April 3, 2012

 By B. K. Rana

-Martyr Lakhan Thapa Magar of Gorkha - though Nepal Government declared him martyr of the country on February 23, 2000 and approved a grant of 0.7 million rupees to raise his bust size statue and a memorial park in Gorkha Kahule Bhangar some 4:30 – 5.00 hours walk on foot from Pokharithok Bazar, the Gorkha Proper; a few people question his martyrdom even today.
-Scholars are divided on the question and hold reservations on his martyrdom.
+Martyr Lakhan Thapa Magar of Gorkha - though Nepal Government declared him martyr of the country on February 23, 2000 and approved a grant of 0.7 million rupees to raise his bust size statue and a memorial park also in Gorkha Kahule Bhangar some 4:30 – 5.00 hours walk on foot from Pokharithok Bazar, the Gorkha Proper; a few people question his martyrdom even today.
+Scholars are divided on the question and up to this time hold reservations on his martyrdom.
 A well understood partisan thinking of this type still prevails in the country and which certainly is not useful for the growth and development of a perceived democratic society.
 Many native and alien writers have written on the martyr.
 I have also had some chances to write a few articles on the martyr in the past.
-In this short paper today, I shall attempt to discuss the martyr from a native perspective, in other words, from the standpoint of a native Magar from Gorkha proper.
-I believe Lakhan Thapa led ‘country’s peace disturbing rebellion’[1] for the first time in history of Nepal has been grossly devalued and misinterpreted by some historians, for instance, Bal Chandra Sharma whose books were prescribed for higher degree courses of education in Nepal until 1990.
-I have a feeling that there has not come any end to it yet.
+In this short note today, I shall attempt to discuss the martyr from a native perspective, in other words, from the standpoint of a native Magar from Gorkha proper.
+I believe Lakhan Thapa led ‘country’s peace disturbing rebellion’[1] for the first time in history of Nepal and which has been objectionably belittled and misinterpreted by some historians, for instance, Bal Chandra Sharma, whose book disparages and degrades the martyr's sacrifice, was prescribed for higher degree courses of education in Nepal until 1990.
+I have a feeling that there has not come any end to it as of today.
 Also I still doubt those books are withdrawn from university libraries in Nepal.

 I shall take reference from Pudma Jung Bahadur Rana, one of the sons of Prime Minister Jung Bahadur Rana, who has written the latter’s biography discussing also, in the last chapter, the event that led Lakhan Thapa Magar to his martyrdom for the first time in the recorded history of Nepal.
 This seems to me the only recorded event relating to Martyr Lakhan Thapa Magar of Gorkha.
-The author Pudma Jung Bahadur Rana asserts that his father’s biography that he has written is nothing less authentic than his own diary, sometimes in his own hand, sometimes to dictation – meaning that it is as authentic as what his father Jung Bahadur Rana would have written by himself.
-Checking with some other Nepalese historians how they have painted Lakhan Thapa Magar’s picture on the canvas of Nepalese history; I shall attempt to explore the martyr and his martyrdom from my own observations of the surrounding areas of the village Kahule Bhangar, in Bungkot Village Development Committee where the martyr is believed to have been born and which I have also visited numerous times in my life.
-In one of the visits to this village some 14 years ago in 2055 Bikram Sambat, I did happen to meet with an elderly man who told he was one of the great grandsons of Jay Singh Chumi Magar, one of the associates of the martyr, also hanged to death along with the martyr for treason.
+The author Pudma Jung Bahadur Rana asserts that his father’s biography that he has written is nothing less authentic than his own diary, sometimes in his own hand, sometimes to dictation – meaning that 'it is as authentic as what his father Jung Bahadur Rana would have written by himself'.
+Checking with some other Nepalese historians also how they have painted Lakhan Thapa Magar’s picture on the Nepalese history canvas; I shall attempt to explore the martyr and his martyrdom from my own observations of the surrounding areas of the village Kahule Bhangar, in Bungkot Village Development Committee where the martyr was believed to have been born and which I have also visited numerous times in my life.
+In one of the visits to this village some 14 years ago in 2055 Bikram Sambat, I did happen to meet with an elderly man who told he was one of the great grandsons of Jay Singh Chumi Magar, one of the martyr's associates, who was also hanged to death along with the martyr for treason.

 Birth and Early childhood: